arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 4. To ensure the system is powered on, connect an external power source using the __VIN-GND__ terminals.
 This powers both the Portenta X8 and the drv8825 HAT, securing stable electrical performance.

 5. One distinguishing feature of the drv8825 HAT is the provision for micro-stepping.
-This feature enhances the precision in motor operations.
+This feature enhances the precision of motor operations.

    Adjust the micro-stepping settings using the DIP switches present on the drv8825 HAT to achieve the desired level of granularity in motor steps.